 Victims of an RPS truck accident usually face years of pain, suffering, rehabilitation and additional surgeries due to the catastrophic event.
 Often, their injuries are significantly severe to the point that they are unable to continue working, creating a life-altering scenario for them and their family.
 As a result, the victims will often hire an experienced attorney to file a claim to obtain financial recompense for their injuries.

-Rosenfeld Injury Lawyers handle cases involving large vehicle crashes.
+Rosenfeld Injury Lawyers LLC handle cases involving large vehicle crashes.
 They provide legal representation for victims suffering severe injuries or wrongful death.
 The law firm builds a solid team with experts to investigate the accident, gather evidence, obtain witness statements, and offer expert testimony at trial.
 The attorneys at (888) 424-5757 can evaluate the case through a no-obligation free initial consultation and provide legal counsel on the best way to proceed.
 Contact us today!

 Look here for our truck accident practice page.